 Our spending habits are more than just what we buy and how much we spend.
 Financial psychology is a commonly overlooked subject, but in a consumer-led world, getting to know ourselves and why we spend the way we do can help us lead more minimal, purposeful lives.

-I did a lot of research around personality types and attitudes to spending, so I’ve churned all that information up and compiled a neat little guide to the different types of spenders.
+I did some research around personality types and attitudes to spending, so I’ve churned all that information up and compiled a neat little guide to the different types of spenders.
 See if you can recognise yourself.

 The saverexic is a balls-to-the-wall budgeter.
 They’ll mull over every last dollar and never spend a cent more than they need to.
 The saverexic may appear to friends as someone who is good with money, and while their bank balance may read more healthily than a shopaholic’s, their obsessive control over their finances can be quite damaging.
 Psychologists have said that this type of behaviour can signal a loss of control in other areas of the saverexic’s life, or it can simply be a defined part of obsessive behaviour.
 The saverexic may feel guilt when they spend money on non-essentials, and can actually struggle to make solid financial decisions for fear of making a mistake, or feeling too guilty.
 Saverexic’s have an unhealthy fear of spending money in a similar way to someone with an eating disorder, and although the result isn’t as harmful as the avoidance of food, the compulsive restriction can have a huge impact on one’s ability to enjoy life.

-TBG says: if this sounds like you, it’s time to strap on a millennial pair of balls and treat yo’self to something you really want.
+TBG says: if this sounds like you, it’s time to channel your inner millennial and treat yo’self to something you really want.
 Go basic and opt for a generationally-appropriate bottomless brunch – and don’t feel guilty.
 Don’t think of spending as ‘bad’, and try to allow a certain amount of your money to be spent on non-essentials.
 If it helps you to feel more in control, budget this ‘joy’ money in the same way you would budget for groceries and transport.
 Also try asking yourself what you’re actually compulsively saving for.
 We have a finite amount of time on this earth – if you’re never spending on anything that brings you joy, what are you saving for?!

 The Self-Esteem Spender